shesha-io/docs.shesha/docs/front-end-basics/form-components/data-entry/entity-picker.md

 EntityPicker displays an entity instance in a text field and performs actions when the user clicks buttons on the right.

-<iframe width="100%" height="500" src="https://pd-docs-adminportal-test.shesha.dev/shesha/forms-designer/?id=78cf2cab-724b-43cb-a370-7b71e2f215e6" title="Entity Picker Component" ></iframe>
+[//]: # (<iframe width="100%" height="500" src="https://pd-docs-adminportal-test.shesha.dev/shesha/forms-designer/?id=78cf2cab-724b-43cb-a370-7b71e2f215e6" title="Entity Picker Component" ></iframe>)

 Use EntityPicker if:

 - The field value is a reference to an entity instance.
 - Users need to select or create an entity instance via the lookup screen or enter a specific value.

-## Content Properties
+## Properties

-These properties are customizable options present in the property pane of the component, allowing users to modify the component according to their preferences.
-All of the properties contain a Javascript editor which allows users to execute Javascript expressions to control the component.
+The following properties are available to configure the behavior of the component from the form editor (this is in addition to [common properties](/docs/front-end-basics/form-components/common-component-properties.md).

 ### Entity Type